Skyscanner/backpack/packages/bpk-component-calendar/DOCS.md

   - `BpkCalendarDate` - is each date cell that would be displayed inside the calendar grid.
 This would be used to customise how each date cell is displayed e.g. coloured or with special pricing displayed.

   - `BpkColoredCalendarDate` - is each date cell that would be displayed inside the calendar grid with an out of the box coloured solution.
-It uses `CellTypes` to determine what the colour date cell is to be displayed.
+It uses `CELL_TYPESs` to determine what the colour date cell is to be displayed.
-    - `CellType.positive` - sets the calendar cell to `Monteverde`
+    - `CELL_TYPES.positive` - sets the calendar cell to `Monteverde`
-    - `CellType.neutral` - sets the calendar cell to `Erfoud`
+    - `CELL_TYPES.neutral` - sets the calendar cell to `Erfoud`
-    - `CellType.negative` - sets the calendar cell to `Panjin`
+    - `CELL_TYPES.negative` - sets the calendar cell to `Panjin`
-    - `CellType.default` - sets the calendar cell to `Sky Gray Tint 02`
+    - `CELL_TYPES.default` - sets the calendar cell to `Sky Gray Tint 02`